-The origin of the red variety is unknown.
-The name derives from the leaf shape, which resembles the foot of a goose.
-Synonyms include Argan, Argant, Blue Goose Feet, Bockshorn, Buchser, Erlenbacher, Espagnol, Gänsefüßler, Gänsfüßler, Gros Margillien, Großrote, Margillien and Spitzblättrige Garidelitraube.
-After a naturally unverifiable hypothesis of the agronomist Lambert J. von Babo (1790-1862), the goose passer with the von Columella (1st century AD) mentioned ancient grape variety Biturica be identical.
-According to DNA analysis is the Blue Goose Feet the father of the ancient Styrian Zimmettraube as well as the Burgundian variety César, However, there is no relationship with the French variety Barbaroux (with the synonym "Hellroter Gänsfüßer").
+The origin of the red grape variety is unknown.
+The name is derived from the leaf shape, which resembles the foot of a goose.
+Synonyms are Argan, Argant, Blauer Gänsfüsser, Bockshorn, Buchser, Erlenbacher, Espagnol, Gänsefüßler, Gänsfüßler, Gros Margillien, Großrote, Margillien and Spitzblättrige Garidelitraube.
+According to a naturally no longer verifiable hypothesis by the agronomist Lambert J. von Babo (1790-1862) the goosefoot is said to be from Columella (1st century AD) mentioned ancient grape variety Biturica be identical.
+According to DNA analysis the blue goosefoot is the father variety of the old Styrian Zimmettraube as well as the Burgundian variety César, However, there is no relation to the French variety Barbaroux (with synonym bright red goose foot).

-The late-ripening vine was also due to the attractive leaves also like Zierrebe used on house walls.
+The late ripening vine was also very popular because of the attractive leaves Zierrebe used on house walls.
 Due to uncertain yields, the variety has almost disappeared from the German vineyards, but is cultivated by individual producers.
-Some vineyards maintain this wine culture monument and produce a red wine, for example, the State Research Institute Neustadt an der Weinstraße.
-In the vine museum of Franz Leth (Municipality rock, Lower Austria) are also a few sticks.
+Some wineries maintain this wine culture monument and produce a red wine, for example the State Research Institute Neustadt an der Weinstrasse.
+In the vine museum by Franz Leth (Municipality of Fels, Lower Austria) there are also a few sticks.

-As early as 1903, the French ampelographer Adrien Berget on pure ampelographic Base stated that the im law cultivated variety Argant (synonym Blue Goose Feeder) is identical to the goose foot.
-This was finally confirmed by the 2008 DNA analysis.
-The almost extinct variety has been reactivated by some producers such as the Domaine des Cavarodes with new plantings.
-In 2010, in the department of Doubs a few Ar were reported (Statistics Kym Anderson ).
+The French ampelographer Adrien had already in 1903 Berget on pure ampelographic Basis found that the im law Cultivated variety Argant (synonym Blue Goosefoot) is identical to the Goosefoot.
+This was finally confirmed by DNA analysis carried out in 2008.
+The almost extinct variety was reactivated by some producers such as the Domaine des Cavarodes with new plantings.
+In 2010, a few ares were reported in the Doubs department (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012